muggy8/improbable/from-me-to-me/dPRPjiiM.md

 I had a feeling that this will very likely be the last time I visit these mountains and even though my time spent here was not the best, I still have some strange feeling of attachment to these lands and my family that I grew up around.

-Many of the trees here that may just look like any other ordinary tree was something different to me.
+Many of the trees here that may just look like any other ordinary tree were something different to me.

 Although ordinary, these trees watched over me as I grew up, these lands provided for me through the good times and the bad times.